gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ### Evaluation 101
 In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
 This workshop, conducted three times, served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
-- July 30, 2020
 - October 5, 2020
 - January 19, 2021
 - July 8, 2021

-### Creative Uses of Administrative Data
-OES hosted a virtual session on creative uses of administrative data.
-This session highlighted creative and innovative ways that agencies have used administrative data to conduct evaluations and build evidence.
-- June 15, 2020

 # Past OES Events